mattdharmon/stroke_data_analysis/README.md

 Our aim was to predict stroke outcomes based off of common risk factors.
 We determined to analyze our stroke data in the following steps:

-1. Find data - we chose stroke data because of our shared interest in healthcare
+1. Find data - we chose stroke data because of our shared interest in healthcare, we used Kaggle to find datasets
-2. Seek out comparable data for comparison
+2. Seek out comparable data for comparison (Framingham study data)
-3. Merge data
+3. Merge data per requirement guidelines
 4. Save to database on PostgreSQL (Amazon's document DB external access was outside of VCS and was prohibitive)
 5. Investigate descriptive stats using Tableau, Pandas, R, apply findings to presentation slides
+6. Discuss findings and justification for sunsequent methods
-6. Scale model
+7. Scale model for machine learning
-7. Run random forest, compare to other machine learning tools
+8. Run Neural Network, compare to other machine learning tools
+9. Build/host web app using Heroku
-8. Present findings for final project
+10. Present findings for final project
-9. Discuss with participants
+11. Discuss with instructors and participants
-10.

 ## Link to Google Slides
 https://docs.google.com/presentation/d/17cFCFnLW4qrUeIxmmtPW_RbE7PYHm5CGyeRSKDeG2SQ/edit#slide=id.gd9369ee227_0_84